psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 Any account if they could give
 Of Finn, I asked them at last, or
 Did any of the Fenians live,
-Or what their final great disaster. "
+Or what their final great disaster."

 "We often have heard tell of Finn—
 That he surpassed in strength full many,
 In person, character and mien,
-Was never equalled yet by any. "
+Was never equalled yet by any."

 "In many a book is written down,
 By sweetest bards, green Erin's sages,
 What we're unable to make known
 The deeds of Finn and former ages.

-" And we have heard he had a son,
+"And we have heard he had a son,
 In strength surpassing now-a-day legions;
 Who to the Land of Youth had gone,
-With the Young Princess of those regions. "
+With the Young Princess of those regions."

 O. Nor Finn, nor one brave hero lived
 Oh ! when I heard that story fully,